Climate Hope Campaigns

 As our society faces enormous challenges like climate and inequality, hope can be hard to find.
 Since the birth of the environmental justice movement in the early 1980s, people of faith like Dollie Burwell and the Rev. Benjamin Chavis, Jr., have generated and inspired hope by successfully taking action with others.

-For 2024, the UCC has launched a second campaign called Vote for Climate Hope.
+In 2024, the UCC is in the midst of its second campaign called Vote for Climate Hope.
 The first phase of the campaign was an art contest for children and youth.
-The winning art is now going on voter pledge cards that congregations will collect in the summer and fall.
+The winning art is now on voter pledge cards that congregations are collecting between now November 1st.
+In our second year, we have witnessed a notable growth in the number of participating churches, and it is not too late to join!
+Register your congregation to participate in collecting pledge cards!

 THE WINNING CLIMATE HOPE ART FOR 2024